Table of Contents

 Thyroid binding globulin

-This binding globulin has the highest affinity for thyroid hormones in plasma.
+This binding globulin has the highest affinity for thyroid hormones in the plasma.
 Its levels in the blood can be used to test for thyroid diseases, especially in the case of elevated endogenous thyroid hormones.

 Maternal Thyroid Changes During Pregnancy

 Early in pregnancy, the mother’s thyroid hormone production increases by 50 %.
-Discussed below are the reasons why that happens.

-Furthermore, a hormone called human chorionic gonadotropin which is produced by the syncytiotrophoblast in the placenta of pregnant women also works to stimulate the thyroid gland due to its similarity to TSH. hCG levels are the highest during the last days of the first trimester, therefore, there is a fall in TSH levels during this time.
+Furthermore, a hormone called human chorionic gonadotropin, which is produced by the syncytiotrophoblast in the placenta of pregnant women, also works to stimulate the thyroid gland due to its similarity to TSH.
+HCG levels are the highest during the last days of the first trimester, therefore, there is a fall in TSH levels during this time.

-Increased demand of Iodine and pregnancy-induced goiter
+Increased demand of iodine and pregnancy-induced goiter

 Thyroid hormones and fetal brain development